Maicon França

-Maicon dos Santos França (born 27 April 2004) is a Brazilian international volleyball player who plays as an outside hitter for Fenerbahçe and the Brazil national volleyball team.
+Maicon dos Santos França (born 27 April 2004) is a Brazilian international volleyball player who plays as an outside hitter On club level he plays for PAOK He is part of the Brasil men's national volleyball team.

 Personal life

 On 18 May 2025, he engaged with Brazil international volleyball player Ana Cristina and the couple met under the roof of Fenerbahçe Organization for the 2025-26 season.